 With insight engines, call center employees and support desks have all the information they need at their fingertips so they can respond immediately and concretely to customer inquiries without having to be experts themselves.
 In 2019, insight engines will also rapidly become more important for the self-service systems available to customers 24/7.
 By automating the generation of knowledge and the ability to interact in natural language, a high level of customer experience can also be achieved at night and on Sundays and holidays.

 Trend 2: Combining the forces of digital disruption, innovation, and transformation

 Insight engines not only have the power to automatically generate knowledge from existing data and information, they can also create new knowledge.
-They do this indirectly, on the one hand, by relieving employees of so-called monkey business tasks, thereby freeing up resources for innovation and creative ideas.
+They do this indirectly, on the one hand, by relieving employees of busy work tasks, thereby freeing up resources for innovation and creative ideas.
 And on the other hand, insight engines contribute directly to obtaining new insight, which is primarily achieved through the disruptive deep learning technology.